-With offices in Denmark, Singapore, China, India, the USA and Brazil, a network of port captains as well as site offices at shipyards in China and Korea, NORDEN seeks to keep close contact with customers and business contacts.
-NORDEN has 280 employees on shore and 805 on board owned vessels.
-In addition, Norient Product Pool has 52 employees at its offices in Denmark, Cyprus, Singapore, the USA and Brazil.
+With offices in Denmark, Singapore, China, India, the USA and Brazil, a network of port captains as well as site offices at shipyards in China and South Korea, NORDEN seeks to keep close contact with customers and business contacts.
+NORDEN has 305 employees on shore and 673 on board owned vessels.
+In addition, Norient Product Pool has 57 employees at its offices in Denmark, Cyprus, Singapore, the USA and Brazil.

 NORDEN was founded and listed in 1871 and is one of the oldest listed shipping companies in the world.
 Management focus is long-term and rooted in NORDEN's vision, mission and values.
 The goal is for NORDEN to continuously develop for the benefit of its stakeholders and to achieve high, stable earnings.
-The share is listed on NASDAQ OMX Copenhagen A/S, and NORDEN has approximately 13,400 registered shareholders.

-(Numbers are stated at 31 December 2013).
+(Numbers are stated at 31 December 2014).